-You’ve Applied…Now When Will You Get a Room Assignment?
+So You’ve Applied…Now When Will You Get a Room Assignment?

 - After the online room selection process is over, anyone who has not selected their room will have their building and room selected by the Res Life assignments staff.

-Residential College Wait list: When a residential college program reaches the maximum number of qualified students, a wait list for that individual residential college is started by the Res Life assignments staff.
-For example, in the past several years, the Engineering Residential College (ERC) has had a wait list because the number of students applying for the ERC exceeded the number of spaces (beds) available in the program.
+- Residential College Wait list: When a residential college program reaches the maximum number of qualified students, a wait list for that individual residential college is started.
+For example, the Engineering Residential College (ERC) has had a wait list because the number of students applying for the ERC exceeded the number of spaces (beds) available in the program.
 Many of the students on the res college wait lists get into the res colleges as spaces become available, and the remainder all get spaces in the traditional halls.

 - If a space opens up in your requested program, you will be re-assigned to your requested residential college by our Res Life assignments staff.